Samyak2/toipe/README.md

 ## Use a different word list

 By default, a list of top 250 English words (`top250`) is used and random words are selected from it.
-See `toipe -w` for a list of available built-in word lists.
+See `toipe -h` for a list of available built-in word lists.

 To use the OS provided word list instead, use:
 ```